DerekCuevas/avowal/README.md

     // If valid == true, the success template will be rendered.
 If valid == false
     // the error template will be rendered.
     // Must return the state of the value with the callback as show below.
-    // Rendering is optional, if a message is not supplied to the callback render
+    // Rendering is optional, if a message is not supplied to the callback the
-    // will not be called
+    // templates will not be rendered.
     validate: function (val, cb) {
         cb(true, 'The hex color looks valid.');
     },